First Aid – Epilepsy 101

 - When the person regains consciousness and the seizure ends, help find a place for the person to rest and become reoriented.

 Most people recover spontaneously.
-Thus, it’s usually unnecessary to call a physician unless the person is not known to have tonic-clonic seizures or if injury occurs.
+Thus, it’s usually unnecessary to call for emergency assistance unless the person is not known to have tonic-clonic seizures or if injury occurs.
 However, if the seizure lasts more than five minutes, or if one seizure follows another without a return of consciousness, immediate medical help should be sought.

-Generally, there’s little you can or should do other than avoid restraining and calmly and reassuringly help protect the person having the seizure from accidental injury.
+Try to avoid restraining and calmly help protect the person having the seizure from accidental injury.
 When consciousness is regained, you may help the person get reoriented.